Strategy11/formidable-forms/readme.txt

 * Fix: Updated styling rules for repeater button icons to avoid issues with file upload icons getting styled as well.
 * Fix: The confirmation pop up title was displaying as inline when trying to delete a section.
 * Fix: Updated styling for new fields that are about to be dropped into a form.

-= 4.11.05 =
-* New: Improved support for importing grid and table view content.
-* Fix: The update and preview buttons in the form builder would wrap to two lines for some longer translations including German and Dutch.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>